franku/pr-test/pull_request_template.md

 ### Thank you for contributing to the Bareos Project!

-Please have a look at the following author-checklist:
+Please have a look at the following author checklist:

 #### Checklist for the _author_ of the PR

-- [ ] Add a small description to the CHANGELOG.md file and refer to your PR using this syntax '[PR #xyz]'
 - [ ] Add your name to the AUTHORS file

 ### Helpful documentation: